-Most computers will run Hyper-V however each virtual machine is a completely seperate operating system.
+Most computers run Hyper-V, however each virtual machine runs a completely seperate operating system.
 You can generally run one or more virtual machines on a computer with 4GB of RAM, though you'll need more resources for additional virtual machines or to install and run resource intense software like games, video editing, or engineering design software.

 For more information about Hyper-V's system requirements and how to verify that Hyper-V runs on your machine, see the Hyper-V Requirements Reference.

 Operating systems you can run in a virtual machine

 Hyper-V on Windows supports many different operating systems in a virtual machine including various releases of Linux, FreeBSD, and Windows.

 As a reminder, you'll need to have a valid license for any operating systems you use in the VMs.